All workshops are interactive and designed to teach you concrete skills that you can use to tell untold histories.

 Learn to use the free, online OMEKA exhibit software to showcase collections of digital images, documents, audio or short movies.
 Participants will learn to use the Omeka dashboard, understand the difference between Items, Collections and Exhibits, create basic metadata or items and Simple Pages to build Omeka sites.
 You will learn to use OMEKA.net, the free, hosted version of the software and begin creating a small exhibit right away to share online.
 Great for digital history, oral history and civic engagement projects.
 Participants should bring a flash drive or have access to cloud storage with images, audio or video they wish to use for the demonstration.

-This workshop will take place in Hill Hall.
+This workshop will take place in Dana Library.

 Krista White, MLIS, M.Phil., M.A., is the Digital Humanities Librarian at the John Cotton Dana Library, Rutgers University-Newark.
 Her research focuses on digital preservation, metadata, taxonomies, ontologies and ethics and privacy in digital library collections.